chingizmamedov/chingizmamedov/README.md

 ## I'm FrontEnd developer!

-- 🌱 I’m currently learning ReactJS and JavaScript
+- 🌱 I’m still learning ReactJS and JavaScript 🥰
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators 🥳

 ### Connect with me: